How to Make Croutons for Your Favorite Salad Topper Ever

-Croutons are typically cubes of bread that have been mixed with butter or oil and crisped in the oven or on the stove.
+If you spend a lot of time baking bread at home, croutons are also a great way to use up your leftover masterpiece that is starting to dry out.
+Croutons are cubes of bread that have been mixed with butter or oil and crisped in the oven or on the stove.
 Sometimes they are seasoned with garlic, herbs, or cheese.
-Croutons are one of the simplest recipes to make, and they add so much flavor as a wonderful textural contrast to soups, salads, and other foods, including casseroles.
-Once you've experienced the rich, buttery, fresh taste of homemade croutons, you might never go back to the purchased kind.
-Another advantage of the homemade variety is that you can customize the croutons to suit the dish: choose the bread, the seasonings, and the cooking method.
-Croutons are also a great way to use up leftover artisan bread that is starting to dry out.
-You can make them ahead of time, too: Store cooled croutons in an airtight container for up to three days in the refrigerator.
+Making croutons is incredibly simple, and they add so much flavor as a wonderful textural contrast to soup recipes, salads, and other foods, including casseroles.
+Once you've learned how to make croutons and experienced the rich, buttery, fresh taste, you might never go back to the purchased kind.

 - 1 teaspoon pumpkin pie spice

 - 2 tablespoons cinnamon-sugar (this option is great on a salad with fruit, such as a strawberry-spinach salad)

 Spread bread cubes in a single layer in a shallow baking pan or on a baking sheet ($5, Walmart).
 Bake in a 300°F oven for 10 minutes; stir then bake about 10 minutes more or until bread cubes are crisp and golden brown.
 Cool completely (croutons will get crisp on standing).

 Test Kitchen Tip: If you want to flavor croutons using a natural cheese, such as cheddar, Gruyère, or Asiago, sprinkle about ¼ cup of shredded cheese over the croutons midway through baking.

 No time to bake?
 No worries!
 You can still toss homemade bread croutons with your salad.
 Making homemade croutons on your stove top is as easy as these three steps: